ansi6622/g4-javascript-prework/README.md

 Level: Beginner
 Estimate Time: 3 - 4 hours

 This is a free, wonderful book that simply explains JavaScript in greater depth.
+Try to complete all of the exercises on your own, but we will review different solutions to each after the break.

 #### Explore the console